 Yes, it can impact you.
 If you commenced your award course on or after 1 January 2022 the LCR changes may still impact you.

-For example, you may be an international student in the process of gaining Australia residency.
-If this is you, once you gain residency you will be transferred to a domestic full fee paying place, the University will then determine if a Commonwealth supported place (CSP) is available and if your completion rate would permit you holding a CSP.
+For example, you may be an international student in the process of gaining Australian residency.
+If this is you, once you gain residency you will be transferred to a domestic full fee paying place.
+The University will then determine if a Commonwealth supported place (CSP) is available and if your completion rate would permit you to hold a CSP.

 Alternatively, if you are a domestic student enrolled in a domestic full fee paying place and usually pay your fees upfront, we won’t be able to access FEE-HELP for future periods if you have a LCR.

 - HELP loans